 - Encourage prudent risk-taking: Responsibility for the exacerbation of systemic financial risks and, in many cases, for the emergence of financial crises, lies primarily with the excessive risk-taking of economic entities participating in financial intermediation.
 Therefore, a primary task of the macroprudential policy pursued by the MNB is to explore and prevent various forms of excessive risk-taking in the financial intermediary system, and to curtail and restrict excessive risk-taking if it nevertheless has emerged.
 Since excessive risk-taking is the result of various market frictions and market failures in the financial intermediary system, the MNB can most effectively serve this purpose by giving due consideration to these market problems. - Strengthen resilience: The macroprudential policy of the MNB is designed to reduce the probability of financial crises even if risks persist despite the practice of prudent risk-taking.
-As a result of external shocks, negative events may realize in a critical part of persisting systemic risks in the financial system, giving rise to financial crisis situations.
+As a result of external shocks, negative events may often realize in a critical part of persisting systemic risks in the financial system, giving rise to financial crisis situations.
 The MNB strives to enable the financial intermediary system to withstand, as much as possible, economic shocks and recover from financial stress events as unharmed as possible.
 The enhanced resilience of financial actors may help mitigate disturbances in financial intermediation, reducing the probability of negative spill-overs to the real economy and the multiplication of crisis effects.
-To - 2 MACROPRUDENTIAL STRATEGY OF THE MAGYAR NEMZETI BANK this end, on the one hand, the macroprudential policy of the MNB is intended to ensure that financial players have sufficient capital and liquidity reserves in the event of a financial stress episode.
+To this end, on the one hand, the macroprudential policy of the MNB is intended to ensure that financial players have sufficient capital and liquidity reserves in the event of a financial stress episode.
 On the other hand, it is designed to ensure the resilience of the structure of the financial intermediary system to possible contagion effects in stress events.
+Finally, the macroprudential policy of the MNB also devotes attention to the cyber security of the financial system, which is particularly critical considering the institutions of the financial infrastructure and other systemically important financial institutions.
+Efficient protection against cyber risks becoming increasingly important in recent years because of technological development is not just in the interest of market participants, but also relevant for authorities responsible for the stability of the financial system due to the potential effects of cyberattacks on the whole financial system.

 • Ensure a sustainable contribution of the financial sector to economic growth: Appropriately serving the previous two objectives, macroprudential policy supports a persistently stable financial system, which in itself encourages sustainable economic growth.
 At the same time, beyond these two objectives, the macroprudential policy of the MNB strives that the entire financial system supports the functioning of the economy as a whole at a sustainable way irrespective of the cyclical position of the entire financial system.
+One of the related aspirations is to promote the appropriate cost-efficiency and competitiveness of financial institutions.
+To this end the macroprudential policy of the MNB seeks to support an intensive but not risk-based competition; furthermore, the MNB endeavours to promote the agile adaptation of financial innovation without threatening the stable functioning of the financial system.
+A more competitive financial system directly improves the efficient functioning of the whole economy, while it also contributes to financial stability through enhancing the flexible adaptability of financial institutions to unexpected events.
+Another general economic intent of the macroprudential policy of the MNB is to facilitate financial institutions' optimal allocation of financial resources to nonfinancial economic sectors; i.e. to finance to a greater extent those more productive non-financial sectors which have a greater sustainable contribution to economic growth.